CodeAwhile/short-comment-filter/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.2

-Description: Automatically Spams or Deletes comments that don't meet a specified length criterion.
+Description: Automatically Spams or Deletes comments that don't meet a specified length requirement.

 == Description ==